LavenderFive/injective-node-monitoring/README.md

 * Peggo Prometheus Exporter (Peggo monitoring solution)

 ## TL;DR: Steps
+This will get you started with a grafana dashboard, but alerting and tenderduty require more setup.

 ```
 1. cp .env.sample .env
+2. add your orchestrator address

 ----- Peggo -----
 2. rename .env/ORCHESTRATOR_ADDRESS to your orchestrator